paololavita/Node-Express-Handlebars/README.md

 # Eat da Burger - A Node.js, Express.js and  Handlebars.js Application

-A simple and fun Web Application that utilizes the above Node.js, Express.js, and Handlebars to render the pages and with a MySQL Database to store the various data.
+A simple and fun Web Application built with Node.js, Express.js, and Handlebars to render the pages and with a MySQL Database to store the various data.

 To see it deployed click here: https://eat-da-burger-plv.herokuapp.com